cowprotocol/learn/README.md

 ## Acknowledgements

-These tutorials build off of the excellent from the team who created the [SvelteKit tutorials](https://learn.svelte.dev/).
+These tutorials build off of the excellent work from the team who created the [SvelteKit tutorials](https://learn.svelte.dev/).
 Without their work, this would not have been possible.